Skin (American TV series): Casting

 Ron Silver was cast as main character Larry Goldman.
 Goldman was to be a likable personality whose professional conduct is questionable.
 "What I wanted to set up was a situation where nobody's good and nobody's bad, and you ultimately don't know who to root for," said Leonard.
 Silver said "I was fascinated by the potential complexity of the character".
 In researching his role Silver met with Larry Flynt and Jenna Jameson as well as reading magazines and watching videos.
 Olivia Wilde played his daughter Jewel and Pamela Gidley played his wife Barbara.
 Kevin Anderson played the Los Angeles district attorney, Thomas Roam, who was out to get Goldman.
 Anderson elaborated on his character stating, "He's not an out-and-out good guy, there's a dark side.
 He's different than the run-of-the-mill do-gooder crusader lawyer."
-His son, Adam, and wife, Laura, were played by D.J.
-Cotrona and Rachel Ticotin respectively.
+His son, Adam, and wife, Laura, were played by D. J. Cotrona and Rachel Ticotin respectively.
 Other recurring characters included D. W. Moffett as Skip Ziti, Laura Leighton as Cynthia Peterson, and Ginger Lynn Allen as Amber Synn.
+Chris Evans appeared in a small role as a similar character to the Romeo and Juliet character of Tybalt.